maxking/docker-mailman/core/README.md

 - `MTA`: Mail Transfer Agent to use.
 Either `exim` or `postfix`.
 Default value is `exim`.

 - `SMTP_HOST`: IP Address/hostname from which you will be sending emails.
-Default value is `172.19.199.1`, which is the address of the Host OS.
+Default value is the container's gateway retrieved from:
+    /sbin/ip route | awk '/default/ { print $3 }'

 - `SMTP_PORT`: Port used for SMTP.
 Default is `25`.